Comprehensive Guide to the TCF Canada Exam: Format, Scoring, and Preparation Strategies

 • Scoring: 0-20 points

-Writing requires careful attention to register shifts between formal and informal French, as well as logical coherence in argumentation.
+Writing requires attention to formal/informal registers in French, as well as logical and coherent argumentation.

-TCF Canada uses a 0–699 scale for listening and reading, and a 0–20 scale for speaking and writing.
-Each section's score corresponds to an NCLC level:
+TCF Canada scores listening and reading on a 0-699 scale, and speaking and writing on a 0-20 scale.
+Each section’s score corresponds to an NCLC level:

 NCLCListeningReadingSpeakingWriting